adityx23/adityapatil/projects/smolvla-action-prediction.md

 ---

-## Evaluation Focus
+## Analysis Focus

-The project evaluated four main questions:
+The project explored four key questions:

 - Does the model separate **open** vs **close** actions in a physically meaningful way?
 - Are action predictions consistent across multiple episodes of the same task?